The following are key definitions with regard to second degree versus transfer student status:

-Second degree students must complete 60 credits at McGill University - depending on transfer credits awarded - while registered as a Bachelor of Arts student.
+Both Transfer and Second Degree students must complete at least 60 credits at McGill University - depending on transfer credits awarded - while registered as a Bachelor of Arts student.
 Credits that you have completed for your first undergraduate degree may not be applied towards the 60 McGill credits needed to complete your second undergraduate degree.

 While you cannot receive credits for courses already taken in your previous degree, you may receive course exemptions for courses you passed with a grade of C or better and that have been evaluated as equivalent to a McGill course.

 - Please see your departmental program advisor regarding courses you have previously taken that might exempt you from one or more program requirement(s).

 - In cases where a course exemption is approved, these credits will have to be replaced by an approved substitute course taken at McGill.

 Please note that the Cumulative Grade Point Average (CGPA) from your first undergraduate degree will not be calculated into the CGPA of your second undergraduate degree.
 You can find further information concerning GPA calculation here.

 The multi-track system requires that students complete a Major Concentration (36 credits), with at least a Minor Concentration (18 credits).